O-stack7/stripe-saas-platform/README.md

 ## What This Platform Does

-This platform enables businesses (tenants) to onboard, receive payments from their customers, and manage subscriptions — all powered by Stripe.
+This platform enables businesses (tenants) to onboard, receive payments from their customers, and manage subscriptions, all powered by Stripe.

 **As the platform owner you:**
 - Charge tenants a monthly subscription fee (Starter €29, Pro €79, Enterprise €199)
 - Take a 10% application fee on every payment processed through the platform
-- Never touch sensitive card data or KYC documents — Stripe handles both
+- Never touch sensitive card data or KYC documents, Stripe handles both

 **As a tenant you:**
-- Onboard via Stripe Connect Express — Stripe handles identity verification
+- Onboard via Stripe Connect Expressm, Stripe handles identity verification
 - Receive payments from your customers routed directly to your connected account
 - Manage your subscription plan with proration on upgrades